 Is the specified module could not be found error the same as the procedure one?

-The specified module could not be found error is a very similar issue.
+The specified module could not be found error is a very similar issue that we have addressed separately.
 The only difference is that its message references a module instead of a procedure.
 In programming terms, a procedure is a specific task whereas a module is a small program section.

 However, the specified module is a RunDLL error much the same.
 It arises when users try to start certain software and includes a DLL file reference.
 Some of the same resolutions for the specified procedure issue might also fix the module error.